-AUTHORIZED SIGNATURE FILE 8001.2
+AUTHORIZED SIGNATURE FILE 8001.3

-(Revised 06/2013)
+(Renumbered from 8001.2 04/2021)

-Departments will prepare an intraoffice memo that lists the names of each person authorized to sign agency checks.
-A specimen of both a manual and facsimile signature (if used to sign checks), will be shown.
-It is the department’s responsibility to ensure that adequate safeguards are taken to preclude improper or unauthorized use of facsimile signatures.
-See SAM Sections 8080, Separation of Duties and , Check Signing Machines.
+Agencies/departments will prepare an intra-office memo that lists the names of each person authorized to sign agency/department checks.
+Examples of both a manual and facsimile signature (if used to sign checks) will be shown.
+It is the agency’s/department’s responsibility to ensure that adequate safeguards are taken to include improper or unauthorized use of facsimile signatures.
+See SAM Sections 8080, Separation of Duties and 8081 and 8082.
 Each memo will contain the following statement:

-"Checks drawn for an amount in excess of $15,000 will require two authorized signatures unless the check is payable to (1) the State Treasurer, (2) another state department or account, or (3) if the Department of Finance, Fiscal Systems and Consulting Unit, has authorized, in writing, special instructions permitting a department to deviate from this requirement."
+"Checks drawn for an amount in excess of $15,000 will require two authorized signatures unless the check is payable to (1) the State Treasurer, (2) another state agency/department or account, or (3) if the Department of Finance, Fiscal Systems and Consulting Unit, has authorized, in writing, special instructions permitting a agency/department to deviate from this requirement."

-The memo will be placed in an Agency Check–Authorized Signatures file.
-This file will be kept by the department on a current basis.
+The agency/department will place the memo in an Agency Check–Authorized Signatures file and keep the file current.
 The State Treasurer's Office does not require a copy of this memo.
-Each department will be solely responsible for the maintenance and control of authorized signature files.
+Each agency/department will be solely responsible for the maintenance and control of authorized signature files.

-FACSIMILE SIGNATURES 8001.3

-(Revised 7/1979)

-In accordance with Section 5501 Government Code, every authorized officer when facsimile signature is used on any instrument of payment shall file his manual signature, certified by him under oath, with the Secretary of State.

-It is the agency's responsibility to ensure that adequate safeguards are taken to preclude improper or unauthorized use of facsimile signature.
-(See SAM Sections 8080, 8081, and 8082.)
+Moved to 8082 xx/2021